 Urushi lacquer used for thickening the coating base.

 October-November | Ura-urushi (Backing urushi)

-High viscosity and is mainly used as a coating base.
+High viscosity urushi lacquer used mainly as a coating base.

 Features and Uses

-For daily use, bowls, trays, and jewelry boxes are popular, as urushi lacquerware has antibacterial and bactericidal effects.
-Urushi lacquer also prevents the growth of fungi and insects, so it is applied to buildings such as floors and ceilings.
+Urushi lacquerware items for daily use, such as bowls, trays and jewellery boxes, are popular for their antibacterial properties.
+Urushi lacquer also prevents the growth of fungi and insects, so it is applied to the floors ceilings and other areas of buildings.